-Assignment ConsultationGet advice on assignments that help students learn to research more effectively, get suggestions on resources that are available to support your course projects, or work with a librarian to teach a session(s) to support a specific assignment.
+Assignment ConsultationGet advice on assignments that help students learn to research more effectively, get suggestions on resources that are available to support your course projects, or work with a librarian or archivist to teach a session(s) to support a specific assignment.

 eLearning, Online Course Support and Library Course Pages (Moodle, etc.)Subject librarians can customize a web page of library resources to support an assignment, course or program.
 Some faculty also add librarians as instructors in their course website (e.g. Moodle, WebVista) to support student research.
 We can also give advice on readings, images, video and other media to enrich your online course website.

 - Copyright in teaching and online courses

 - Step-by-step guide on creating persistent links to library database articles to use in Moodle and other course sites